jochuang/jochuang/README.md

 ### Hi I'm Jo 👋

 I'm Jo Huang, a software engineer with a passion for developing full-stack applications and contributing to open source software.
 Most recently, I've been working on DataDoc, an open source dev tool that monitors endpoint health and provides real-time visualization.

-I spend most of my time contributing to open source softwware.
+Outside of work, you can find me rock climbing, hiking, long boarding, and building cool techs!
+Check out what I’m building right here on GitHub.

 📬 Feel free to reach out!

 - 📊 I'm currently working on DataDoc
 - 📬 How to reach me: johuangx@gmail.com

 <!--
 **jochuang/jochuang** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.